yacubus-bishcus/mantis/README.md

   * CERN ROOT Installed
   * Cmake

 __Version__:  Mantis and been built against and tested with Geant4 10.3 and 10.5, and ROOT 6.22.
+ROOT Version must be greater than 6.18.

 EASY SETUP WITH CONFIGURE FILE
 ==